Scalar vacuum densities on Beltrami pseudosphere: Problem geometry and Hadamard function

 \section{Problem geometry and Hadamard function}

 The (2+1)-dimensional Beltrami pseudosphere is described by the spacetime coordinates $(t,r,\phi)$ with the line element \cite{Saha24}

 where $a$ is the curvature radius and $L$ is a constant with dimension of length.
+The parameter $L$ is physically relevant for deformed graphene systems and is related to the graphene lattice spacing.
 The radial coordinate is related to the coordinate $w$ mentioned in the Section \ref{sec:Int} as $r=ae^{-w/a}$, $0\leq r<\infty$.
 For the part of the manifold that can be embedded in a 3-dimensional Euclidean space one has $r\geq L$.
-For a given $r$ the dimensionless ratio $aL/r$ corresponds to the proper radius of the compactified dimension.
+Note that the maximal circle at $r=L$, known as the Hilbert horizon of the Beltrami pseudosphere, corresponds to the event horizon of the BTZ black hole in the case of zero mass and zero angular momentum \cite{Iori14}.
+Thus, the minimal radial coordinate $L$ can be associated with a "throat" size in a wormhole analogy.
+For a given $r$ the ratio $aL/r$ corresponds to the proper radius of the compactified dimension.
+Varying $r$ at fixed $L$ changes the proper circumference of the compact dimension, making $L/r$ the natural expansion parameter of the problem.
 The nonzero components of the Ricci tensor and the Ricci scalar have the form

 The Beltrami pseudosphere depicted in Fig. \ref{fig1} represents a constant negative curvature space with the Gaussian curvature $K=R/2$.

 We consider a massive scalar field $\varphi(x)\equiv\varphi(t,r,\phi)$ on the background of the Beltrami pseudosphere.
 The field obeys the equation